*This post may contain affiliate links. Read more »

-Like my absolutely essential recipe for kimchi, oi muchim is a killer component for sanchae bibimbap, and even makes an amazing condiment for vegan fried chicken glazed with Korean bbq sauce.
-I serve it all the time alongside homemade kimchi or as a side for my seitan bulgogi or ketoprak.
+Like my essential recipe for vegan kimchi, this oi muchim recipe is a killer component for sanchae bibimbap, and even makes an amazing condiment for vegan fried chicken glazed with Korean bbq sauce.
+I serve it all the time as a side for my seitan bulgogi or ketoprak.

-So, grab a sharp knife and explore the wonders of Korean cuisine through the delicious and oh-so-romantic simple Korean cucumber salad recipe, oi muchim.
+So, grab a sharp knife and explore the wonders of Korean cuisine through the delicious and oh-so-romantic simple cucumber salad Korean style, oi muchim.
 You will def. want to kiss each little cucumber slice, one by one.

 Jump to: